 Based on precedent, transmission of a respiratory virus by transfusion is very unlikely to result in an infection in the transfused patient; nonetheless, SARS-CoV-2 is a new human agent and the possibility of transmission has to be considered.
-It is important that blood donor deferrals to protect the blood supply are balanced with any negative impact on the ability to maintain a sufficient blood supply, and that actions taken are proportionate to the level of potential risk.
+It is important that blood donor deferrals, and the deferral of donors of other donated products, to ensure safety are balanced with any negative impact on the ability to maintain a sufficient supplies of blood and the other donated products, and that actions taken are proportionate to the level of potential risk.